IshanHansaka/Data_Structures/README.md

-# Linked List Implementations in C
+# Linked List and Data Structure Implementations in C

-This project provides a comprehensive set of implementations for various types of linked lists in the C programming language.
-The repository includes:
+This repository provides comprehensive implementations of various data structures in C, including linked lists, stacks, and queues.
+It offers solutions for different types of linked lists, as well as stack and queue data structures using both arrays and linked lists.

+## Contents

 1. **Singly Linked List**
 2. **Doubly Linked List**
 3. **Circular Linked List**
+4. **Stack**
+   - Array-Based
+   - Linked List-Based
+5. **Queue**
+   - Array-Based
+   - Linked List-Based

 ## Overview

 ### Singly Linked List

-A singly linked list is a data structure consisting of a sequence of nodes.
-Each node contains two fields: an integer value and a pointer to the next node in the sequence.
-The last node in the list points to `NULL`, indicating the end of the list.
+A singly linked list is a sequence of nodes where each node contains a value and a pointer to the next node.
+The last node points to `NULL`, indicating the end of the list.

 **Features:**
 - Insertion (Beginning, End, Specified Position)